Police: Drunken driver led officers on chase

 Police tried to stop the car after an off-duty police officer spotted a man "slumped over" the steering wheel of a vehicle on Old Post Road.
 On-duty officers located it minutes later, but the driver refused to pull over.

-Dinallo eventually stopped in the driveway at a home on Brownell Road, where he was found to be drunk and have four prior driving while intoxicated convictions in the past 10 years, police said in a news release.
+Dinallo eventually stopped in the driveway of a home on Brownell Road, where he was found to be drunk and to have four prior driving while intoxicated convictions in the past 10 years, police said in a news release.
 He refused to take a breath test.

 Police said Dinallo is on probation for a prior DWI conviction.